Developer tools for a back-end programmer

 Updating and managing code

 Testing is a very important part of the build process.
 Luckily Laravel, the PHP framework I use for most of my projects, has PHPUnit support built-in.
-This means that writing tests and test classes is very easy.
-With a few simple lines of code you will always know if the methods you write act as you intended them to act.
+This means that writing tests is very easy.
+With a few simple lines of code, you will always know if the methods you write act as you intended them to act.
 This is a very good process to run before you're ready to publish your code, just to make sure what you wrote actually works.